-Payment Plan Service Charge - per semester \$ 10.00 Returned Check Fee - each check \$ 35.00 The Nebraska Medical Center Parking Fee \$ 99.00 - per fiscal year
+Payment Plan Service Charge \$ 10.00

+Returned Check Fee - each check \$ 35.00

+The Nebraska Medical Center Parking Fee - per fiscal year \$ 99.00

 Note: All tuition, fees, policies and programs are subject to change.
 Notice of any change will be communicated to students, faculty and staff.
-Tuition and fees are established annually.
-In the unlikely event of a rate change during the academic year, registered students will be notified in writing prior to the implementation of any new rate.